Apollo and the Art of Archery

 poetry, prophecy and healing - and archery

-If Apollo the lyre-playing god rules aoidē (sung epic poetry) and the Iliad is this kind of poetry, it is reasonable to suppose that the god has some special part to play within this poem.
+If Apollo the lyre-player is the god of aoidē (sung epic poetry) and the Iliad is this kind of poetry, it is reasonable to suppose that the god has some special part to play when he appears within this poem.
 His role at the very beginning of the Iliad seems to confirm this, but first we should discuss some of the likenesses used in this context.

 Apollo the healer